You are here

 Areas of Expertise: Biotech commercialization, technology to market pathways, financing and business strategy, business development, new market development and corporate partnerships.

 How do students find teammates for entrepreneurial ventures at Rensselaer?

 - Attend Foundry-RPI meetings where students gather weekly to help each other advance ideas and form teams.

 - Post a position on Joblink.
 With the Severino Center’s help, you can list a position opening just like outside companies do to reach Rensselaer students.

 - Don’t under estimate the power of the paper flyer posted around campus.
 Students still read it (even if there are more sustainable routes).
 Post one in the Student Sandbox (Pitts 4106) where entrepreneurial students gather.

 - Seek out the help of professors teaching courses with the topic/skill areas that you are seeking.
-Use the e*ship course finder to find the course, then check SIS for the class schedule to see who is teaching it.
+Then audit/visit the class to find the brightest students to approach with an offer to join your team.

 Will the worker require academic compensation?